rozbb/draft-waict-transparency/waict-apis.md

 # The Transparency Service

-The Transparency Service maintains a mapping of domains to resource hashes (and further, the histories of those resources hashes).
-This is encoded as a prefix tree whose keys are domains and whose values are either a _tombstone_ entry—meaning an entry that has been deleted and only remains for logging purposes—or an _active_ entry, containing:
+The Transparency Service maintains a mapping of domains to resource hashes and asset hosts (and further, the histories of those values).
+This is encoded as a prefix tree whose keys are domains and whose entries contain:

 1. The prefix root that preceded the creation of the entry
 1. The hash of the resource